mithunpaul08/fever-baselines/README.md

      ],
 ```

+### Annotation means it will take a given data dump (eg:dev) and annotate it with `pyprocessors` to create lemmas, pos tags etc. This is inturn provided as input to the actual training code.
+Refer example below.
-### Example:
+#### Example:

-If you want to annotated the fever data set with pyprocessors your config will look like:
+If you want to annotate the fever data set with pyprocessors your config will look like:

 ```
+do_annotation=true

 "datasets_to_work_on": [
        "fever"
      ],
      "list_of_runs": [
-       "annotation"
+       "test"
      ],

 ```
+Note: the input file to annotate must be in the fever-data folder
+For example:
+`/work/mithunpaul/fever/dev_branch/fever-baselines/data/fever-data/test.json`
+The annotated file will be written to the path specified by the config file variable `path_to_pyproc_annotated_data_folder`
 ### Example:

 If you are developing code and don't want to train on the whole training dataset of fever